OmerFainshtein/devops-assignment/README.md

 Follow these steps to set up and run the CI process and the web app:

 ### Clone the Repository:
-* Clone this repository to your local machine using the following command: git clone <repository_url>
+* Clone this repository to your local machine using *https* clone: git clone <repository_url>

 * In your terminal, change your working directory to the repository you just downloaded: